NatLibFi/FinGreyLit/README.md

 All the publication PDF files are openly accessible from the original DSpace systems.
 Due to copyright concerns, this repository contains only the curated metadata and links to the original PDF files.
 The repository contains scripts for downloading the PDF publications from the original repositories and extracting the full text.

+# Metadata format and schema

+The metadata is represented as JSONL files.
+See [metadata/README.md](metadata/README.md) for details about the file format and [schema.md](schema.md) for information about the metadata schema.

 For some statistics about the included documents and their metadata, see the automatically generated [statistics report](statistics.md).

 # Contents